cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 aliases: /manager/update-deployment/
 ---

-With {{< param product_name >}}, you can update a deployment.
-For example, if you have a sizable, complex deployment of webservers and databases, and you need to add a new type of database that must be connected to some of the existing webservers, you would update your deployment. _Updating_ a deployment means that, instead of creating a new deployment from a blueprint to add the new nodes, you add and connect them in your existing deployment, while retaining the state of your current settings.

-* A _deployment update blueprint_ is a blueprint that contains the requested state of the deployment after the update.
-It is a normal and valid blueprint, that can be used to create new deployments as well, like any other blueprint on the manager.
-Since version 4.4, the blueprint is not uploaded specifically for the update, like in older versions.
-Instead, a blueprint that is already on the manager is used (passed by blueprint id).
+With {{< param product_name >}}, you can update a deployment, which serves multiple purposes:
+- Changing the deployment topology: for example, adding a new type of database to an existing deployment of webservers and databases.
+- Changing the settings of existing nodes: for example, resizing a volume, or changing the size of a VM instance.
+- Updating the real state of the provisioned resources to match the blueprint.
+For example: after manually resizing a volume by using a cloud provider's console, run update to bring the volume back to the state described in the blueprint.

+## Describing a Deployment Update

+A deployment update consists of:
+- An application blueprint.
+If a new blueprint is not provided, the current blueprint is used, and the overall deployment topology is kept unchanged.
+- New deployment inputs.
+If new inputs are not provided, existing inputs are used.
+- Additional parameters for toggling parts of the update flow on and off.

+The application blueprint is a [yaml blueprint file]({{<relref "developer/blueprints/_index.md">}}), just as any with any other blueprint in {{< param product_name >}} (note that the blueprint represent the desired state of the deployment after the update).
+Using the example described in the introduction, the updated application blueprint would include a new database type, some new node templates of the new database type, and some new relationships that represent how these new nodes connect to the existing architecture.

+##### Deployment update steps

+When an update is executed, the {{< param cfy_manager_name >}} computes the differences between the old blueprint & inputs, and the new blueprint & inputs - based on those differences, the _deployment update steps_ are generated.

-* A _step_ is a logical concept that represents a single change in a deployment update.
+A _step_ is a logical concept that represents a single change in a deployment update.
 There are three different types of steps, _add_, _remove_, and _modify_.
 The scope of a step is determined by its most top-level change.
 For example, if a node is added that also contains a new relationship, this is an 'add node' step, not an 'add relationship' step.
 Similarly, if a node's property is modified, it is not a 'modify node' step, but a 'modify property' step.
-A list of all possible steps is located [here]({{< relref "working_with/manager/update-deployment.md#what-can-be-updated-as-a-part-of-a-deployment-update" >}}).
+A list of all possible steps is located [here]({{<relref "working_with/manager/update-deployment.md#what-can-be-updated-as-a-part-of-a-deployment-update">}}).
-* After you apply a deployment update, its composite steps are only accessible using the {{< param product_name >}} REST API.

-## Describing a Deployment Update
-The contents of the deployment update must be described in a [yaml blueprint file]({{< relref "developer/blueprints/_index.md" >}}), just as any with application in {{< param product_name >}} (note that the blueprint represent the desired state of the deployment after the update).
-Using the example described in the introduction, the updated application blueprint would include a new database type, some new node templates of the new database type, and some new relationships that represent how these new nodes connect to the existing architecture.
+##### Detecting configuration drift

+In addition to applying the changes based on a new blueprint, the {{< param cfy_manager_name >}} can also:
+- check the status of each node instance in the deployment
+- if necessary, heal the failing node instances
+- check the configuration drift of each node instance - find the differences between the node configuration as described in the blueprint, and the real state of the provisioned resources
+- if necessary, update the provisioned resources to match the blueprint.

+This status and drift checking is based on the operations defined by each node, usually in a plugin.

 ## Deployment Update Flow
 Like any other workflow, the built-in `update` workflow must be a part of the deployment update blueprint in order to update a deployment using it.
 The recommended way of achieving this is to import `types.yaml` (v.3.4, or later) to your blueprint.